alexnardini/FLAM3_for_SideFX_Houdini/README.md

 - Xaos

-- Ability to load and save ".flame" file format.
+- Ability to load and save ".flame" file format. (stripping out whats allowed)

 - Ability to Dublicate iterators ( probably easy to add with a python call back script)